- About Doc CV/Bio

 Doc began presenting national and international lectures, seminars, and keynote addresses after he noticed that much of the research he conducted to become a tenured university professor was not being read by the general public.
 He then created a team of people smarter than himself to become collectively known as the "think tank."
 The "think tank" assists Doc in developing creative educational & learning strategies to bring his evidence-based research to life for ALL audiences.
 Doc consistently narrows the gap between what we know and what we practice in the fields of service consulting, academic achievement, and school improvement.

 Doc has been positively changing lives in America and abroad for well over 2 decades.
-We do not market our services as we believe "tried & true" testimonials of those who have seen and heard Doc to more than suffice.
-We prefer referraIs from balcony people, organizations, and corporations.
-In addition, Mrs. Brown limits Doc's traveling, at least until their youngest elementary school aged son graduates from college.
+We do not market our services as we believe "tried & true" Word of Mouth (WOM) testimonials of those who have seen and heard Doc to more than suffice.
+Doc's grandfather told him "When you build a great experience and make people learn more & feel like better than anyone else, people CANNOT resist telling others."
+His grandfather's words have become true again as more than 50% of Doc's engagements are repeat clients.
+These WOM referraIs from balcony people, organizations, and corporations are sincerely appreciated.
+In addition, Doc has limited engagements each year due to his family & research/writing obligations.

+These presentations promote two very important goals: being more loving and discerning, both very important human qualities to improve.
 One of Doc's major points is the fact that when we judge others, we have no time to love them.
-Doc also desires that others have the awareness to question their intent, even behind seemingly virtuous deeds.
-"My greatest wish when I am asked to come into a venue in a disguise is that we see the tree inside of the seed."
+Unlike others who have attempted to do this, Doc is quite successful as a trained psychologist and is aware of the 1970's study of a similar nature.
+Doc does not shame, guilt, embarrass or scapegoat.
+Doc desires that others have the awareness to question their intent, even behind seemingly virtuous deeds.
+"My greatest wish when I am asked to come into a venue in a disguise is that we see the tree inside of the seed and learn to RESPECT THROUGH UNDERSTANDING.
+My grandfather NEVER qualified anybody."

 Doc really enjoys Q&A with audience participants as it allows him to answer and comment on individual questions relevant to specific audience members.